qunitjs/qunit/docs/callbacks/QUnit.begin.md

 Register a callback to fire whenever the test suite begins.
 The callback may be an async function, or a function that returns a promise, which will be waited for before the next callback is handled.

-The begin callback will be called once before QUnit runs any tests.
+The callback will be called once, before QUnit runs any tests.

 | parameter | description |
 |-----------|-------------|